6. Multiplicative Functionals#

 \(N_{t+1}\) is \({\mathfrak A}_{t+1}\) measurable.

 Property 1 is satisfied because conditional expectations map positive random variables \(B_{t+1}\) into positive random variables that are \({\mathfrak A}_t\) measurable.
-Properties 2 and 3 are satisfied because of the \(N\) is the multiplicative increment of a multiplicative martingale.
-The resulting process \(L\) can be viewed as a likelihood ratio process of for the alternative process expressed in terms of the baseline process.
+Properties 2 and 3 are satisfied because \(N\) is the multiplicative increment of a multiplicative martingale.
+The resulting process \(L\) can be viewed as a likelihood ratio process for the alternative process relative to the baseline process.

-This way of representing an alternative probability model is restrictive.
-Thus, if a nonnegative random variable has conditional expectation zero under the baseline probability, it will also have zero conditional expectation under the alternative probability measure, a version of absolute continuity here applied to transition probabilities.
-From a statistical perspective, violating absolute continuity would make possible model decision rules that correctly select models with full confidence from only finite samples.
+Representing an alternative probability model in this way is restrictive.
+Thus, if a nonnegative random variable has conditional expectation zero under the baseline probability, it will also have zero conditional expectation under the alternative probability measure, an indication of absolute continuity of the two models’ transition probabilities.
+Two models that violate absolute continuity can be distinguished with probabilty one from only finite samples.

-Multiplicative martingales provide a way to model the subjective beliefs of private agents or policy-makers within dynamic, stochastic equilibrium models when these beliefs are allowed to depart from rational expectations.
+Multiplicative martingales provide a way to model diverse subjective beliefs of private agents or policy-makers within dynamic, stochastic equilibrium models when these beliefs are allowed to depart from the model builder’s model.

-The following are examples of multiplicative martingales constructed from probability models specified in more familiar ways.
+Here are examples of multiplicative martingales constructed from some standard probability models.

 Consider a baseline Markov process having transition probability density \(\pi_o\) with respect to a measure \(\lambda\) over the state space \(\mathcal{X}\)